History of Fehérvár FC: 2020s

-On 15 July 2021, Fehárvár suffered a shocking 2-0 defeat in the first round of the 2021-22 UEFA Europa Conference League qualifying phase and play-off round against FC Ararat Yerevan.
+On 15 July 2021, Fehérvár suffered a shocking 2–0 defeat in the first round of the 2021-22 UEFA Europa Conference League qualifying phase and play-off round against FC Ararat Yerevan.
 Fehérvár were eliminated from the UEFA Conference League.

 On 17 July 2021, Zoltán Kovács resigned from his position of sports director.

-On 21 July 2022, Fehérvár beat Gabala FK 4-1 at home in the first leg of the second round of the 2022–23 UEFA Europa Conference League.
+On 21 July 2022, Fehérvár beat Gabala FK 4–1 at home in the first leg of the second round of the 2022–23 UEFA Europa Conference League.
 Kenan Kodro scored twice, while Adrian Rus and Budu Zivzivadze scored one goal each.
-Although Fehérvár lost 2-1 in the second leg on 28 July 2022 in the Gabala City Stadium, they won 5-3 on aggregate.
+Although Fehérvár lost 2–1 in the second leg on 28 July 2022 in the Gabala City Stadium, they won 5–3 on aggregate.

 On 17 October 2022, Szabolcs Huszti was appointed as the new coach of the club.
 On the same day István Sallói was replaced by Roland Juhász as the sports director.

+Fehérvár drew with Mezőkövesd even if in the last minutes the club still had the chance to take the lead.
+However, Kenan Kodro missed the penalty.
+After the match the supporters wanted the sports director's resignation.

+Before their match against Zalaegerszeg the club decided to give away the tickets for free of charfe in order to attract more people for the club's fight for avoiding relegation.
+The match was won by Fehérvár 3–1 in front of 6,237 spectators on 20 May 2023.

+On 15 March 2023, Bartosz Grzelak was appointed as the new head coach of the club.
+Fehérvár finished 10th and were not relegated in the 2022–23 Nemzeti Bajnokság I season.
+Although the results of the club were far beyond compared to the previous years, the club decided not to sack their head coach.